When I was pregnant I never even considered that I may not be able to breastfeed.

 Again, I sent my husband out to buy a ton of formula.

 My milk dried up and the cycle of mastitis and thrush thankfully ended.
 Again I had some guilt about stopping feeding, and sadness that we had so many issues.
-Second time round though, I felt so blessed to have finally experienced breast feeding.
+Second time around though, I felt so blessed to have finally experienced breastfeeding.

 It wasnʼt as I imagined it, as I would have loved to have exclusively fed, and for much much longer. but I am glad that I did at least get to experience it, and for the little time I was able to feed, it was beautiful